-In year 10 General Mathematics students continue to study the compulsory Strands of mathematics according to the Victorian Curriculum.
+In year, 10 General Mathematics students continue to study the compulsory Strands of mathematics according to the Victorian Curriculum.
 These include Number and Algebra, Statistics and Probability, Measurement and Geometry.
 This will prepare and enable students to study General Mathematics or Mathematical Methods in Semester 2.

-NUMBER AND ALGEBRA: Linear Equations NUMBER AND ALGEBRA: Linear Graphing Multiplying and dividing algebraic expressions Adding and subtracting algebraic expressions Solving Linear Equations Solving worded Linear Equation problems Solving inequalities Sketching linear Equations with and without the CAS calculator Finding equations of Linear graphs Calculating the length and midpoint of a line segment Identifying perpendicular and parallel lines Solving simultaneous equations STATISTICS: Univariate data and box plots Solving application questions MEASUREMENT AND GEOMETRY: Trigonometry and Bearings Summary Statistics- 5 figure summary Drawing and comparing box plots Using CAS calculator for the summary statistics and to draw one or two box plots.
-Applying trigonometric ratios to find unknown side lengths Finding unknown angles Applications in two dimensions using elevation and depression angles Using bearings in trigonometry NUMBER AND ALGEBRA: Factorising and Expanding Qu adratics Expanding quadratic expressions Application worded problems Factorising by removing HCF (highest common factor Factorising by recognizing DOPS (difference of perfection) Factorising by grouping Factorising quadratic trinomials Simplifying algebraic fractions Factorising quadratic trinomials
+NUMBER AND ALGEBRA: Linear Equations NUMBER AND ALGEBRA: Linear Graphing Multiplying and dividing algebraic expressions Adding and subtracting algebraic expressions Solving Linear Equations Solving worded Linear Equation problems Solving inequalities Sketching linear Equations with and without the CAS calculator Finding equations of Linear graphs Calculating the length and midpoint of a line segment Identifying perpendicular and parallel lines Solving simultaneous equations Solving application questions STATISTICS: Univariate data and box plots MEASUREMENT AND GEOMETRY: Trigonometry and Bearings 3.